Linear-nonlinear duality for circuit design on quantum computing platforms: Methods

-The fluctuations grow linearly with the mean number of photons, and for the vacuum, the $\braket{a^{\dagger}b^{\dagger}}_{q}$ can be exactly evaluated as follows:
+The fluctuations grow linearly with the mean number of photons.
+For the vacuum, $\braket{a^{\dagger}b^{\dagger}}_{q}$ can be exactly evaluated as follows: \begin{widetext}

-The first term is a geometric sum, whereas the last sum is proportional to the total mean number of photons Eq.~\eqref{eq:mean_number_of_photons}.
-By substituting these terms, the fluctuations of the two-mode quadrature are exactly given by
+\end{widetext} In Eq.~\eqref{eq:mean_number_abq}, the first term is a geometric sum, whereas the last sum is proportional to the total mean number of photons Eq.~\eqref{eq:mean_number_of_photons}.
+By substituting these terms, the fluctuations of the two-mode quadrature are exactly given by \begin{widetext}

-In Fig.~\ref{fig:Homodyne_measurements} we plot the profile fluctuations of the two-mode quadrature for various $q$ values.
+\end{widetext} In Fig.~\ref{fig:Homodyne_measurements} we plot the profile fluctuations of the two-mode quadrature for various $q$ values.
 The left upper panel displays the fluctuations calculated using the full PDC unitary $U_{\text{PDC}}^{g}$.
-The increase in parametric gain heightens the amplitude of the fluctuations as predicted by the mean-photon number dependence in Eq.~\eqref{eq:two_mode_fluctuations}. \typeout{get arXiv to do 4 passes: Label(s) may have changed.
-Rerun}
+The increase in parametric gain heightens the amplitude of the fluctuations as predicted by the mean-photon number dependence in Eq.~\eqref{eq:two_mode_fluctuations}.